Children’s rights Protection and Advocacy

-— the Ministry of Health has signed an Order on the right of visitors to free access to ICU;
+— the Ministry of Health approved unrestricted access to ICU;

-We have the support of the international community in the fight against childhood cancer.
-The Foundation is a member of several reputable associations and collaborates with the world’s best children’s hospitals:
+In fighting childhood cancer, we partner with the international community.
+Tabletochki is a member of several trustworthy associations and develops strong collaboration with the world’s best children’s hospitals:

-Union for International Cancer Control – a union of ministries of health, research institutes, patient organizations and other partners in 170 countries to strengthen efforts to tackle cancer in the world .
+Union for International Cancer Control is an organization that unites ministries of health, research institutes, patient groups, and other partners in 170 countries to reduce the global cancer burden.

-Childhood Cancer International is the world’s largest organization bringing together community organizations and patient communities in 88 countries to combat childhood cancer.
+Childhood Cancer International is the world’s largest grassroots organization, which brings together parent organizations, support groups, and cancer societies in 88 countries to fight the disease.

-The Eurasian Alliance of Pediatric Oncologists is a regional initiative of the World Health Organization and the St. Jude Children’s Research Hospital.
-The initiative’s goal is to improve the survival and quality of life of children with cancer.
-Our fund is part of several EurADO working groups.
+Eurasian Alliance in Pediatric Oncology (EurADO) is an initiative of the World Health Organization and St. Jude Children’s Research Hospital.
+The mission is to increase the survival rate and the quality of life of children with cancer.
+Our Foundation is a member of multiple EurADO working groups and initiatives.

-The St. Jude Research Hospital (Memphis, USA) is the world’s most well-known hospital for cancer patients, implementing innovative cancer treatments and achieving 90% child survival rates.
-Our foundation works closely with St. Jude Hospital and its ALSAC Charitable Foundation within the Global Alliance, a St. Jude Initiative to fight childhood cancer.
+St. Jude Research Hospital (Memphis, USA) is the world’s most well-known childhood cancer treatment hospital.
+It provides the state of art treatment options, and the children’s survival rate there has reached 90%.
+Our Foundation works closely with St. Jude Hospital and its charity foundation – ALSAC – within the Global Alliance, the St. Jude Global initiative aimed at fighting childhood cancer.

-SikKids Children’s Hospital (Toronto, Canada) is Canada’s largest pediatric hospital treating children with serious illnesses, including cancer.
-Together with SikKids doctors, we organize training and consultations for Ukrainian oncologists and neurosurgeons, as well as cooperate with the SikKids Foundation charitable foundation.
+The Hospital for Sick Children (SickKids) (Toronto, Canada) is Canada’s largest pediatric research hospital that takes care of children with life-threatening illnesses, including cancer.
+Together with SickKids specialists, we arrange training for Ukrainian oncologists and neurosurgeons.
+We also collaborate with the SickKids Foundation – a hospital’s non-profit organization.